Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Vintage, Modern, and Deep cab resonances

-If you want seemingly unlimited possibilities, the Katana-100 MkII is your best option for a metal amp.
+The Katana-100 MkII is your best option for a metal amp if you want seemingly unlimited possibilities.
 It features five characters in clean, crunch, lead, brown, and acoustic.
 There are also newly voiced variations for each!
 In addition, this amp comes with five independent effects sections, each with three variations.

 In other words, if you would like a world of options, this might be the best guitar amp for you.
 You can even select how many watts of power you want (0.5 w, 50 w, or 100 w).
 All of this without sacrificing sound, especially when it comes to aggressive distortion.
 If you’re looking for a guitar amp under $500, regardless of genre, it’s really hard to imagine better value in terms of features.

 The Katana-100 MkII allows for dual amp setups and features a dedicated pedal FX for foot-controlled wah and pedal bend.
 In addition, it features three cab resonance options (Vintage, Modern, and Deep).
-The BOSS Katana-100 is one of the best options for black metal and nu-metal, or for anybody needing tons of options at a low price point.
+The BOSS Katana-100 is one of the best black metal and nu-metal options for anybody needing tons of options at a low price point.

 50 Watts of power